 We have already discussed these comments and suggestions with management, and we will be pleased to discuss them in further detail at your convenience, to perform any additional study of these matters, or to assist you in implementing the recommendations.
+A review of the status of our prior year comments and suggestions is included on pages 3 through 4.

-Where provided, the entity's responses to our recommendations are included in this report.
+The Town's responses to our recommendations are included in this report.
 The responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.

-This communication is intended solely for the information and use of the Authority, management, and the appropriate state and federal regulatory agencies and is not intended to be, and should not be, used by anyone other than these specified parties.
+This communication is intended solely for the information and use of Council, management, and the appropriate state and federal regulatory agencies and is not intended to be, and should not be, used by anyone other than these specific parties.